Parliament Slip

 What is the vision for Parliament Slip?

-Between 2018-2020 we studied top waterfront cities around the world and how they are activated.
-Through this research we identified consistent attributes — like open swimming, waterfront dining, sightseeing and recreational boating — that contribute to their success and considered how these attributes could come to life here.
+Between 2018-2020 we studied top waterfront cities around the world, looking closely at their features and what made them great.
+Through this research we identified consistent attributes — like open swimming, waterfront dining, sightseeing and recreational boating — that contribute to their success and considered how these attributes could come to life along the Toronto waterfront.

 Recreation and Access to Water

-Drawing inspiration from world-class waterfront cities, one of the main attractions of Parliament Slip are the Harbour Pools.
-With a need for greater access to the waterfront and a desire to swim near the lake, two Harbour Pools are proposed – a deeper pool, allowing for lap swimming, and a shallow pool to accommodate learn to swim programs.
-The pool’s facility building, with changerooms and washrooms, is housed within the WaveDeck and would exit at the pool deck area, creating an easy flow of traffic for swimmers.
+Drawing inspiration from world-class waterfront cities, one of the main attractions activating Parliament Slip will be the floating pools.
+With a need for greater access to the water and a desire to swim near the lake, a barge sitting south of the Water’s Edge Promenade to the west of the slip is proposed to host two outdoor swimming pools – a deeper pool, allowing for lap swimming and play, and a smaller shallow hydrotherrapy pool.
+The floating structure will also host the pool’s facility building, with changerooms and washrooms, as well as a sauna, and the possibility of a snack bar.

 Commercial Amenity